komushi/cf-mysql-node-broker/README.md

-A Node.js version of MySQL Service Broker for Cloud Foundry!
+A Node.js version of MySQL Service Broker for Cloud Foundry
 ===================

 Overview